Skip to main content

 Should I be worried about rumours of travel bans?

-EES rules state that UK travellers may spend 90 in every 180 days in the Schengen zone.
-Unless you’re taking trips longer and/or more frequently than this, it’s not something to worry about – just make sure you get your passport stamped each time you travel in and out of the EU until this step is phased out.
+EES rules state that UK travellers may spend 90 days in every 180 in the Schengen zone.
+Unless you’re taking longer and/or more frequent trips than this, it’s not something to worry about – just make sure you get your passport stamped each time you travel in and out of the EU until this step is phased out.

 Do I have to do anything for EES?